(Asolo, Trento, Bolzano, Dolomites, Udine, Trieste)

 The Heritage of Prosecco in the Valdobbiadene Region

-Our first visit of today is Bassano del Grappa on the Brenta River with a charming, traffic-free center, well known for ceramics, fiery ‘grappa’ spirit and the prized white asparagus in the spring.
-Your tour manager will walk you around town, to discover the squares and the Palladio-designed Ponte degli Alpini (Alpine Soldiers’ Bridge).
+Bassano del Grappa, on the Brenta River with a charming, traffic-free center, is well known for ceramics, fiery ‘grappa’ spirit and the prized white asparagus in the spring.
+Your tour manager, Audrey, will walk you around town, to discover the squares and the Palladio-designed Ponte degli Alpini (Alpine Soldiers’ Bridge).
 Naturally you won’t want to miss the ‘grappa’ museum Poli Museo della Grappa, enjoying a free tasting!

 Bassano del Grappa, founded in the 2nd century BC by the roman and called Bassanus, was the birthplace of the artist Jacopo da Bassano.
 During WW1 the mountains around Bassano were one of the main battlefields for the Italian and Austro-Hungarian Armies.
 After lunch, let your emotions flow freely, whilst admiring a landscape of verdant hills disseminated with well-ordered vineyards and tiny villages, where ancient traditions are carefully preserved and nurtured.
 We have selected a local winery in the Valdobbiadene hills, home of the world known Prosecco, to give you a chance to taste the high quality wine and of course the sparkling Prosecco.